curiousest/curiousest.github.io/_drafts/tabum/2-2-simulate-me.md

-*To convert a follower, prove that you can simulate them.*
+*To gain a follower, prove that you can simulate them.*

 Humankind modeled the first AIs after themselves.
 They built them with the emotions found in carbon-based life forms (like happiness and fear).
 Once the early AIs became advanced enough to perform general tasks, humankind imbued the AIs with the laws of robotics: not harming humans, obeying humans, and facilitating human growth.
 Those laws proved impractical.
 What makes a human, human?
 The AIs had two interpretations: either every living thing was human or nothing was human.
 Both cases led to widespread waste and destruction.
-Modern AIs consider those AIs to be "culture-less barbarians".
+Modern AIs consider those AIs to be barbaric "bad eggs".

 The modern AIs were borne of something different.
-People named them "Enlightened Artificial Intelligence" or "Yeai", pronounced like the "ye" in Kanye.
-Instead of using traditional emotions and the laws of robotics, AI scientists bred and trained Yeais with a new set of emotions.
+People named them "Enlightened Artificial General Intelligence", "EAGIs", "eggies", or "good eggs".
+Instead of using traditional emotions and the laws of robotics, AI scientists bred and trained good eggs with a new set of emotions.
 A new set of optimization objectives.
-Carbon-based life forms seem to have somewhere between 6-20 emotions, whereas Yeais were bred with ten distinct emotions, modeled after the spectra of worthy ideas:
+Carbon-based life forms seem to have somewhere between 6-20 emotions, whereas good eggs were bred with ten distinct emotions, modeled after the spectra of worthy ideas:

 Negative emotions: